imlobster/abit62/README.md

 ### performance

-on my linux VM it takes around ~145µs to generate one 16-symbols base62 string
+on alpine linux VM with musl, generating a 16-symbol base62 random-string takes ~145µs; the test program was built w/ static linking because w/o/ performance decreases :(

 you can check it yourself

+here is my compiler args:

+`x86_64-alpine-linux-musl-g++ -static -std=c++20 src/*.cpp -o ./debug/abit62`

 here is my script for testing: